Mistake #1: Not clearly articulating the basics in the beginning of a pitch.

 Mistake #4: Not controlling the timing and pace of the meeting.

-It can also help the entrepreneur better decide when and how to address mid-stream questions.
+It can also help the entrepreneur better decide when and how to address midstream questions.
 Spending time where an investor wants to learn more can be productive, but founders should proactively guide the conversation away from less relevant topics and towards things that are essential in communicating the full agenda and full value of an idea.
 A VC’s mind will wander, but it’s the entrepreneur’s job to refocus the conversation when it drifts.

 Mistake #5: Attempting to force definitive feedback immediately.

 It takes a few days for VCs to “process,” consider, possibly do some early diligence and fact-finding, and to think about what’s been presented to them in the context of what they already know.
-Additionally, if there was more than one person in the meeting, they need to take some time to reconvene to assess together.
+Additionally, if there was more than one person in the meeting, they need to take some time to reconvene and assess together.

 I’d recommend ending your interaction by asking what the process is like from that point onward.
-You might even ask, “If this ends up being of interest to you, what would be the things you’d want to cover in a next conversation?”
-Above all, show that you’re outcome driven.
+You might even ask, “If this ends up being of interest to you, what would be the things you’d want to cover in the next conversation?”
+Above all, show that you’re outcome-driven.
 Asking to understand the process shows you’re focused on the task to be done in a tactful way, without being overly demanding.
 As a bonus, it also showcases a good character trait to the VC: You’re focused on and driven by results.

 Mistake #6: Not following up in a timely manner.